annegentle/docs-cloud-servers/rst/devguide/api/GET_retrieve_list_of_images_with_details_images_detail.rst

 Retrieves all details for all available images.

-Specify the image ID as id in the URI.

-This operation returns details of the specified image in the response body.
-The image_type field in the response indicates whether the image is built-in ``(base)`` or custom ``(snapshot)``.
+This operation returns details of all images in the response body.